porscheinformatik/sonarqube-licensecheck/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/6ac787bb79b43e39c367/maintainability)](https://codeclimate.com/github/porscheinformatik/sonarqube-licensecheck/maintainability)

 This [SonarQube](http://www.sonarqube.org/) plugin ensures that projects use dependencies with compliant licenses.
-All dependencies and licenses can be viewed per projects and exported to Excel XLS.
+All dependencies and licenses can be viewed per projects and exported to Excel 2003 XML Format.
 This enables a simple governance of dependencies and licenses for the whole organization.

 ## License